 If you’re looking for a tax-friendly retirement, Nevada is one of the places to be.
-It’s very tax-friendly toward retirees, with no state taxes on income or Social Security benefits.
-Withdrawals from retirement accounts and public and private pension income are also not taxed.
-This can leave a lot of extra cash to live a comfortable retirement – or to take to Las Vegas and try your luck!
+In fact, the state has no taxes on income or Social Security benefits.
+Withdrawals from retirement accounts and public and private pension income are also not taxed whatsoever.
+This can leave a lot of extra cash to live a comfortable retirement, or to take a trip to Las Vegas and try your luck.
 If you’d like to retire in Nevada, you might find the following cities particularly appealing.

 We also checked the tax burden of each city to help you better plan your retirement savings.
-Finally, we also looked at how many medical centers each city had per 1,000 residents, as access to medical care becomes even more important in retirement.
+Finally, we also looked at how many medical centers each city had for every 1,000 residents, as access to medical care becomes even more important in retirement.

 Our top city of Gardnerville maintains the lowest tax burden in our top 10 at 15.6%.
-It also has the highest number of retirement communities per capita, with 0.35 such communities per 1,000 residents.
-You’ll also have access to about 1.24 recreation centers per 1,000 residents.
+It also has the highest number of retirement communities per capita, with 0.35 such communities for every 1,000 residents.
+You’ll also have access to about 1.24 recreation centers for every 1,000 residents.
 Almost a quarter of Gardnerville’s population is made up of senior citizens, meaning you’ll have peers to spend your own retirement with.

 Gardnerville also provides the second highest concentration of medical centers in this top 10.
 With 2.48 medical centers per 1,000 residents, you’ll have great access to medical attention.

 Despite the large senior population, you won’t find many retirement communities here, and the city also has the second lowest concentration of medical centers in this list.
-It does have a decent number of recreation centers, with 1.05 per 1,000 residents.
+It does have a decent number of recreation centers, with 1.05 for every 1,000 residents.

 Laughlin maintains a tax burden of 16.6%.